Quasi-Characters for three-character Rational Conformal Field Theories: Introduction

 The method of quasi-characters has been used to construct new admissible characters with Wronskian index $\ell\geq6$\cite{Chandra:2018pjq,Mukhi:2020gnj,Das:2025gto}.
 Quasi-characters are also solutions to an MLDE for which the $q$-series has integral coefficients that are not necessarily non-negative.
-For suitable choices of coefficients, adding these quasi-characters to known admissible characters that share the same multiplier system can lead to admissible solutions, albeit with higher Wronskian index.
+For suitable choices of coefficients, adding these quasi-characters to known admissible characters that share the same multiplier system (i.e., identical $S$ and $T$ matrices) can lead to admissible solutions, albeit with higher Wronskian index.
 For instance, linear combinations to two solutions of $(2,0)$ MLDE's can lead to an admissible character with Wronskian index $6$.

-In another approach, Kaidi et al. use the representation theory of $PSL(2,\mathbb{Z}_N)$ for low values of $N$ and determine possible exponents (modulo one) of all theories with up to 5 characters\cite{Kaidi:2021ent}.
+In another approach, Kaidi et al. use the representation theory of $PSL(2,\mathbb{Z}_N)$ for low values of $N$ and determine possible exponents (modulo one) of all theories with up to 5 characters\cite{Mathur:1989pk,Kaidi:2021ent}.
 This can be used as an input to the MLDE approach.
 In particular, the MLDE is uniquely determined by the exponents when the Wronskian index vanishes and the number of characters is less than six.
 This needs one to fix the modulo one ambiguity in the Kaidi et al. list which leads to a plethora of choices of exponents even after fixing the Wronskian index.

 Given a known RCFT, one can ask whether one can construct new characters from its characters.
 One such method uses Hecke operators, slightly generalized to act on vector valued modular forms (VVMFs), on the characters of the given RCFT\cite{Harvey:2018rdc,Harvey:2019qzs}.
 This method has been utilised to construct new admissible characters for a large class of examples with up to six characters\cite{Duan:2022ltz}.
 This method has the advantage that we know the modular data of the new characters.